 Youth are the future of Europe and with the potential for global weaker support for anti-corruption efforts and transparency in tax, there is a real danger that the EU and countries such as Germany will move to loosen their commitment to being a space of open and transparent governance.
 At the same time, it is important that young people moving to work in this area are able to effectively address issues around illicit financial flows and are given the tools to do so.

 2017 and 2018 are crucial years for anti-corruption work in Europe.
 2017 will see the passing of the fifth money laundering directive, which looks set to give EU Member States more flexibility on whether they make beneficial ownership registers public – a key tool in detecting corruption.
 It will also see the ongoing discussions of the PANA committee in the European Parliament on tax havens, shell companies and financial secrecy.
 Moving into 2018 and the Brexit negotiations will be well underway and covering technical topics around banking and finance.

 Youth need to be involved in these topics.
 It is their future that is being discussed, in terms of taxes that will be collected and social systems funded, as well as more generally the EU and Germany that will be built.

 At the same time, youth participation is low in Europe.
 A 2014 European Parliament post-election survey found that only 28% of 18-24 year olds and only 35% of 26-39 year olds voted in the European Parliament elections, with only 50% of young people feeling they had enough information to vote.

-Through a youth exchange bringing together young people from Germany, Italy, Spain and Poland, we want to inspire young people from across the EU to be engaged in and active advocates for an open and transparent Europe and to use this experience to provide information to and encourage other young people to also get involved and make their voices heard.
+Through a youth exchange bringing together young people from Germany, Italy, Spain and Poland in December 2017, we aimed to inspire young people from across the EU to be engaged in and active advocates for an open and transparent Europe and to use this experience to provide information to and encourage other young people to also get involved and make their voices heard.
 This is a highly technical topic, but we feel one that can be communicated easily if people are given the right tools.